JaanusKaapPublic/HyperViper/README.md

 # HyperViper
-Toolkit for Hyper-V security research
+Toolkit for Hyper-V security research (currently only x64)

+Usermanual will follow soon :)